Skip to main content

 Webhook

-Send JSON data to your HTTP endpoint for custom integrations.
+Send JSON data to your HTTP endpoint for custom integrations (Home Assistant, n8n, Node-RED, IFTTT, your own services).

 JSON Payload Format